solace-fi/hydrate/README.md

 This libray is intended to do three things:

 1 - Generate n monte carlo simulation trials
-2 - Return a quantile value for any give probabilty (0-1) 3 - TODO: Return a probability for any given quantile value
+2 - Return a quantile value for any give probabilty (0-1)
+3 - TODO: Return a probability for any given quantile value.

 Each of the following functions takes as input a SIPMath Library or Metalog<sup>*</sup> aCoefficients and boundaries.
 The SIPmath 3.0 standard is expected as the input format.
 See ProbabilityManagement.org for specificaitons.